Livewell Southwest logo

 Although the very first contact with services may mean that carers are focused on the wellbeing of the person they care for and not on their own needs, professionals should be aware that this could be the most important point where recognition and support can have the greatest benefit.
 If this is not possible at that time, professionals should identify you and your role as a carer as soon as it is best to do so.

-You should expect professionals to be aware of the demands and pressures carers often experience, and know that there is a carer link worker in most wards and teams promoting carer issues and working to achieve greater collaboration with carers and families.
+You should expect professionals to be aware of the demands and pressures carers often experience and know that there is a carer link worker in most wards and teams promoting carer issues and working to achieve greater collaboration with carers and families.

 We recognise that carers often hold information that would improve a service user’s treatment and care plan; likewise, carers would also welcome appropriate information to ensure they are able to undertake their caring role.
-Livewell Southwest is working towards ensuring service user and carer confidentiality, while adopting safe practices, such as advance statement of wishes, that will improve greater information sharing with carers and families.